Tyler Menezes: Career

 Additionally, he is a programmer and is the author and maintainer of several open-source projects.

 Work in education

 Menezes' work in education is focused on educational motivation.
-He has said that he believes that creativity and excitement are an important part of motivating students to learn which are ignored in school, and believes that by focusing on facts over creativity in STEM disciplines, schools are responsibility inequity in the technology industry.
+He has said he believes that creativity and excitement are important to motivate students, and that schools have ignored this when teaching STEM disciplines, resulting in inequity in the technology industry.

 Menezes has stated he focuses on computing as a useful way to increase equality.
 In an interview with Tech&Learning Magazine he is quoted as saying of programming "It takes almost no resources, it creates wealth, and it’s very empowering."

 Recognition

 Menezes was recognized in 425 Magazine's "30 Under 30" in 2015, as a Game Changer and Most Inspiring in EdTech by Tech&Learning Magazine, and by Forbes Magazine as a top "30 Under 30" and "Canada Under 30 Innovators You Need to Know".